romland/smoozoo/README.md

     - Check screenwidth and decide based on that if we should load a smaller version of the image.
       (would need server-side code, not currently interested)

+    - Make smoozoo an electron app (or similar): I want it as default image viewer in Windows
+        - in this case, need it to do video too hum.

+    - expand on interface to interact with the viewer in another porject

 ## Maybe future plugins
     - picture collection / gallery plugin (call it collection, tho -- a gallery sounds very grandiose)
+        - zoom in the collection just as with a single image -- but this time then all images in the gallery
+        - flick/pan/glide/ellastic scrolling (also just like in image)
+        - be able to select multiple by dragging over them
+        - plugin interface to perform an action on selected images
+        - can point it at a set of images or a folder
+        - ability to tag images (just throw the db in local storage)

+    - on charts:
+        - live update of "images" (think charts) - but this is a bit awkward, the imageviewer should not be the one in control.
+The chart should be.
+Probably.

+        - not for in here, but I would like chartjs to generate base64-encoded images for the inline'd minute-charts

-    - smart conversion of image to dark mode
+    - "smart" conversion of images to dark mode

     - ability to set brightness / contrast / saturation - maybe other adjustments

-    - not for in here, but I would like chartjs to generate base64-encoded images for the inline'd minute-charts

 	- we already support some meta-data via plugin but I'd like to extend that so that depending on position of viewport it should show/pin messages to that pixel as we